LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 its descendant instances.
 Only the class can call (and possibly assert/retract clauses for) the predicate but its clauses can be found/defined in the instances themselves.

+Scope directives may also be used to declare grammar rule non-terminals and operators.

 .. _predicates_mode: